K-Phoen/backstage-plugin-grafana/README.md

 * The `EntityGrafanaDashboardsCard` component which can display dashboards for a specific entity
 * The `EntityGrafanaAlertsCard` component which can display recent alerts for a specific entity
+* The `EntityOverviewDashboardViewer` component which can embed an "overview" dashboard for a specific entity
+* The `DashboardViewer` component which can embed any dashboard

 ## Setup